Alternate Blood Hunter

 3rd-level Order of Salt & Iron feature

-Your blood magic is especially potent when used against the undead.
-When you use Crimson Offering you can empower the weapon with the signature radiant magic of your Order, granting it the following additional benefits for the duration:
+Also, when you use Crimson Offering, you can choose to empower your Crimson Offering with the signature magicks of your Order, granting you the following additional benefits:

 • The bonus damage of Crimson Offering is radiant.